 WERE WE THE REAL FOOLS? – PYRITE AND ITS GOLD CONTENTS

 Fool’s gold (pyrite) had earned its name long ago due to its superficial resemblance to gold.
 Scrutiny reveals fool’s gold to be just that: gold for fools.
 Research today, however, continues to prove that we may be wrong.
 It has been hypothesized, and shown time again, that there is indeed gold in pyrite.
-Until recently, it was thought to appear in neglibible amounts.
+Until recently, it was thought to appear in negligible amounts.
 Although this is still true to an extent, pyrite may have more “invisible” gold than previously thought and more of it is attainable than ever.
 For the past 30 years, gold discovery has declined gradually.
 Within the last few years, no significant gold sources have been discovered.
 With diminishing extant sources and a lack of new discoveries, the demand to find a method to obtain gold has never been higher.

 THE METHOD OF GOLD MINING AND EXTRACTION